sudhanshubsr/Ecommerce-RESTFUL-API/readme.md

-<<<<<<< HEAD
 # Ecommerce Restful API
->> Please visit [API DOCUMENTATION](https://api.sudhanshusharma.in/api/docs) for API documentation
+>> Please visit [https://api.sudhanshusharma.in/api/docs](https://api.sudhanshusharma.in/api/docs) for API documentation

-# Node.js Deployment

-> Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt
+Steps to deploy the project on AWS EC2 instance and configure NGINX and SSL

 ## 1. Create Free AWS Account
 Create free AWS Account at https://aws.amazon.com/

 ## 2. Create and Lauch an EC2 instance and SSH into machine
-- Create an EC2 instance with Ubuntu 20.04
+ Create an EC2 instance with Ubuntu 20.04

 ## 3. Install Node and NPM
 ```